 Faculty Diversity-Related Research Interests

-A primary aim of Dr. Buckner’s research program is to identify factors related to substance-related problems and other health-related problems (e.g., suicidality, anxiety), especially among individuals at particular risk for such problems, including understudied/historically underrepresented groups.
-Her research has included examination of psychological and substance use vulnerability factors among individuals who identify as African American/Black or Hispanic/Latinx, as well as those from sexual minority groups.
+A primary aim of Dr. Buckner’s research program is to identify psycho-sociocultural factors related to substance-related problems and other health-related problems (e.g., anxiety, suicidal thoughts and behaviors), especially among individuals at particular risk for such problems, including understudied/historically underrepresented groups.
+Her research has included examination of psychological and substance use vulnerability factors among individuals who identify as African American/Black or Hispanic/Latin, as well as individuals from sexual minority groups.
 She has also examined the role of gender in these processes.
+Current studies include examination of the role of race-based microaggressions and other forms of discrimination on negative affect and substance use.

 Current research projects include a qualitative study of African Americans in Baton Rouge regarding their interest in participating in dementia research studies and a review of the racial and ethnic diversity of research published in neuropsychology journals.
 Both projects are led by a current Huel-Perkins Fellowship recipient, Erika Pugh, under his supervision.